-NABIL HAMMAN the owner of Hammer Head Construction, Inc., Nabil has 20 plus years of experience in home building specializing in both historic restoration and new high-end custom homes using green building practices.
-His work, ranging from the restoration of Neel Reid and Philip Shutze homes to modern design can be seen throughout the Atlanta area including several homes in historic Druid Hills, Midtown, Buckhead, and Serenbe.
+NABIL HAMMAN is the owner of Hammer Head Construction, Inc., Nabil has 20 plus years of experience in home building, specializing in both historic restoration and new high-end custom homes using green building practices.
+His work, ranging from the restoration of Neel Reid and Philip Shutze homes to modern design, can be seen throughout the Atlanta area including several homes in historic Druid Hills, Midtown, Buckhead, and Serenbe.
 Throughout his career Nabil has been active in neighborhood advocacy.
-He has served on and held chairperson positions in multiple NPUs and land use committees.
+He has served on and held chairperson positions in multiple land use committees and NPUs, including NPU-E and Sherwood Forest.
 He has been a strong supporter of tree protection and worked to find solutions for protecting trees during land development and construction.
-He is currently chairman of NPU-E and serves on the land use committee in Sherwood Forest.
 Nabil was appointed to the Commission in 2016.

 TERMS COMPLETED SINCE 2010